 When we decided to take a trip down Route 1 through Big Sur, I had no idea how magical the journey would be.
 Not being a couple that “just relaxes” we planned to use our time to the max.
-Traveling from San Francisco to San Simeon in just 2 days with 4 stops.
-In hindsight, we would have planned an entire day in the storybook setting of Carmel-by-the-Sea, commonly just called Carmel.
+Carmel-by-the-Sea was one of our stops!

 Carmel is full of restaurants, jewelry, antiques, art, estate pieces, wine and even a dog therapist!
 My favorite part though?
 The food tour!
 The Carmel Food Tour will take you to a sampling of the best eateries in town while also sharing history and fun facts, like you must have permit to wear high heels in town or that Clint Eastwood was once mayor!

 On our tour we visited Anton & Michel, Affina Food & Wine, Casanova Restaurant, Il Grillo, Trio Carmel, Caraccoili Cellars and Lula’s Chocolates.
 The tasting plates vary from tour to tour, but the stops have their own stories (which I will not spoil in this article).

 If you are only spending one day in town, this is the best way to experience it, with plenty of time after to enjoy leisurely shopping and enough room in your belly to still enjoy dinner.

 Carmel Beach is one of the only places along the Big Sur coastline that is easily accessible.
 Soft, white sand makes it ideal for photos and a relaxing afternoon picnic.

 Sad for us, we were expected down in Big Sur that evening, but on our next trip we will surely be staying more than a few hours.